 Visitors are invited to observe the history of Dior through its artistic directors: Yves Saint Laurent, Marc Bohan, Gianfranco Ferré, John Galliano, Raf Simons, and recently Maria Grazia Chiuri.

-As a young man Dior succeeded to have his dad investing on a Gallery at one condition: the family name, Dior, won’t appear on the frontage of the place.
+As a young man, Dior succeeded to have his dad investing in a Gallery on one condition: the family name, Dior, won’t appear on the frontage of the place.
 Dior sold paintings of young talents of his generation, who are still famous today: some of the stellar names are Salvador Dali, Alberto Giacometti, and Christian Bérard.
 Unfortunately, the gallery closed in 1934 following an economic crisis.
 And then Dior installed his first Maison de Couture at 30 Avenue de Montaigne —a still emblematic address of Paris.
 The city and its Parisians became an inexhaustible source of inspiration for the creator.

 Not only does this new exhibition expose some of the paintings Dior had sold in his own gallery, but for the first time in fashion history exceptional documents can be seen close up to the public: illustrations, sketches, fashion photography, letters, manuscripts, advertising, and even press reports.